Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 3. Organization of the Corporation

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.
-The Corporation shall further be organized as a confederation of Cultic Priesthoods, Curiae led by the Ministerial Priesthood, and the Patres Familias.
+The Corporation will have Members and shall be organized as a confederation Orders of the Cultic Priesthood, Curiae led by the Ministerial Priesthood, and the Patres Familias.

-The appointment to any position or to Membership of the Corporation and of the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.
+The appointment to any position or to Membership of the Corporation and of the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status, and cannot be denied to anyone eighteen years of age or older on account of age.

 ## 4. Board of Directors